fishnsotong/fishnsotong.github.io/tools.md

   Instapaper, but stopped using it since they made full-text search a premium feature.
   I'm planning to self-host [Wallabag](https://www.wallabag.org/en) on my server as soon as I have the time.
-- [Dropbox](https://dropbox.com) indispensible for backups, cloud storage and sharing.
+- [Dropbox](https://dropbox.com) is indispensible for backups, cloud storage and sharing.

 ### Phone apps